The Tower (TV series): Characters

 PC Lizzie Adama is a newly qualified rookie, having been in the MPS for six months.
 Constable Matthews, a veteran cop of the old school, aspires to become a police training officer.
 He is only seen in flashbacks.
 Kieran Shaw is Adama's and Matthews' immediate superior and has been engaging in an extramarital affair with the former.
 His relationship with the DSI team becomes increasingly fractious, and Collins suspects him of knowing far more about Adama's disappearance than he is letting on.
-However, he is protected by his superior, DCI Tim Baillie, until the last series.
+However, he is protected by his superior, DCI Tim Baillie, until the last episode in the series.

 Production

-The show was commissioned by ITV and produced in three 50-minute episodes by Mammoth Screens—a subsidiary of ITV—and Windhover Films, owned by Harbinson.
+The show was commissioned by ITV and produced in three 50-minute episodes by Mammoth Screen—a subsidiary of ITV—and Windhover Films, owned by Harbinson.
 It was produced and edited by Paul Testar and Gez Morris respectively.
 Several different scenarists were considered before Patrick Harbinson, who had previously co-produced the Showtime series Homeland, was chosen as both writer and executive producer.
 It was directed by Jim Loach and developed for television by Sly Fox Productions.
+In describing the premise of the first series, Harbinson said:

 Locations

 The COVID-19 pandemic prevented Harbinson from doing the usual thorough location searches, and he had to rely on images being Dropboxxed to him from around the country.
-Although set in southeast London, The Tower was predominently filmed in northwest England, with a week spent in London during post-production doing pick-up shots, particularly of the City of London skyline.
+Although set in southeast London, The Tower was predominantly filmed in northwest England, with a week spent in London during post-production doing pick-up shots, particularly of the City of London skyline.
 Northern locations included Liverpool, Manchester, Runcorn, Warrington and Knutsford's Tatton Park.
 Sharif later recalled the scenes filmed in Liverpool as particularly difficult due to pervasive rain, which made her "emotional, heavy dialogue... challenging".
 The disused cellars of the Martins Bank Building in Liverpool were used to replicate the police cellblock.